thinkbit/thinkbit_mason_bricks/bricks/gitlab_pipelines/README.md

 ## Prerequisites :warning:

 1. Setup Gitlab Runner
-2. Add necessary environment variables in **Gitlab CI/CD Settings > Variables** with an environment suffix `app_id_development`
+2. Add necessary environment variables in **Gitlab CI/CD Settings > Variables**
-3. Add `FIREBASE_TOKEN` variable
-4. Upload `key.properties` and `upload-keystore.jks` files in **Gitlab CI/CD Settings > Secure Files**
+3. Upload `key.properties` and `upload-keystore.jks` files in **Gitlab CI/CD Settings > Secure Files**
-5. Create a group for the Firebase testers
+4. Create a group for the Firebase testers
-6. Package name for both iOS and Android should be the same
+5. Package name for both iOS and Android should be the same

 ---